 I wheeled the bike out onto the road, but couldn’t lift my leg over the frame.
 Eventually I tilted the frame right down and forced my leg over, clipped in and tried to pedal.
 Nothing happened.
 I literally couldn’t turn the pedals, could barely support my upper body and was still coughing violently.

 I half climbed, half fell off the bike, sat down on a park bench and tried to decide what to do.
 It didn’t take long.
 My race was over.
-I sent out a defeated tweet, messaged Alex and Adrian and lay down on the bench to get some more sleep.
+I sent out a defeated tweet, messaged Adrian and lay down on the bench to get some more sleep.

 I kept hoping that as the day went on I would start feeling better and be able to ride, but it just wasn’t going to happen.
 Adrian eventually picked me up in the afternoon and tried to talk me into getting back on the bike… I was even offered a lift back to Ballyheigue the following day if I woke up feeling better.
 So many hopes to cling on to!
 It wasn’t going to happen though – I woke up just as messed up the following morning and headed straight for the airport.